An Illustrated History of Esko and Thomson Township

 Descendants of survivors of the Great Fire of 1918 recall the trauma and terror of that disaster, while people who endured the Great Depression describe its impact on daily life—or, as someone also said, “What Depression?
 We were so poor we didn’t notice.”

-As there must be, there's a big chapter on farming, especially dairy farming.
+There's a big chapter on farming, especially dairy farming.
 Not that long ago the township was noted statewide as a dairy center, and farms, large and small, dominated the landscape.

 Esko’s schools and scholars have been the pride of the community for generations.
 Emerging from the ashes of the 1918 Fire, the independent school district became a model for others, and it continues to reap state and regional awards for academic and extracurricular excellence.
 A major chapter is devoted to the schools, including sidebars on horse-drawn schoolbuses, the Esko Cannery and the state's first Future Farmers of America program.